ysig/GraKeL/dev/_sources/kernels/lovasz_theta.rst.txt

 The second term corresponds to the worst-case complexity of computing the sum of the Lovász values.
 And finally, the third term is the cost of computing the Lovász values of the sampled subsets of vertices.

-The implementation of the above kernel can be found below accepting the required parametrization:
+The implementation of the Lovász :math:`\vartheta` kernel can be found below

 .. currentmodule:: grakel